sona05022000/-freshersbatch-oct16/README.md

            2.View Information  :-Consumers can View his/her details here.

  ### 4.User
            1.Pay Bill:-    Consumers can pay their bill for a particular month by using the Paytm Electricity Bill pay option.

-           2.Bill Details:-Consumers can see their Bill details which include meter number, month,units ,total_bill and status.
+           2.Bill Details:-Consumers can see their Bill details which include meter number, month,units total_bill and status.

  ### 5.Report
            Generate bill:- Consumers can generate the bill of any particular month here.